Meet Our Counselors & Staff

 Allyson Topps is the Rhodes Student Associate for the Counseling Center for the 2014-2015 academic year.
-A senior from Memphis, TN, she is a Psychology major with an Education and African Studies double minor.
+A senior from Memphis, TN, she is a Psychology major with an Education and Africana Studies double minor.
 She updates the website, researches mental health issues, develops outreach opportunities, plans various events, and creates promotional publications.
 She enjoys spending time with family and friends, trying new things, and spending hours watching YouTube gurus.

 Rachel Glazer is the work study student in the Rhodes Counseling Center for the 2014-2015 academic year.
 As a work study student, she assists the RSA and counselors with planning and executing events, as well as performing various errands needed in the Counseling Center.